pvnlubenia/MODERN-Octave-/README.txt

         - flux: a list of fluxes representing the fluxes in the ODE
         - coeff: a list of numbers representing the coefficient of each flux in the ODE in the left to right direction (listed  in the same order of the fluxes)

-Note that It is assumed that the ODE system has mass action kinetics.
+Note that it is assumed that the ODE system has mass action kinetics.